vmallet/ida-plugins/README.md

 * [Lumen](https://github.com/naim94a/lumen): A private Lumina server for IDA Pro written in Rust.

 * [MadNES](https://github.com/patois/MadNES): This plugin exports IDA names to FCEUXD SP symbols.
+These can be loaded by FCEUXD SP to allow symbolic debugging.

 * [MazeWalker](https://github.com/0xPhoeniX/MazeWalker): Toolkit for enriching and speeding up static malware analysis.
 MazeWalker’s goal is to reduce malware analysis time by automating runtime data collection and better visualization eventually helping a researcher to concentrate on static analysis and less on its dynamic part.